 Pro tip: you don’t want to ask the “haters” to refer.
 It’s a recipe for hate mail.
 Thusly, you’ll want an automated system that allows you to get feedback from all your customers, but then only asks those who were happy with their experience for referrals.
 On the other hand, those who gave negative feedback, giving them the opportunity to vent is critical, because…

-1. You get to learn from their experience and improve, and…
+- You get to learn from their experience and improve, and…

 4. Give Specific, Measurable Calls to Action: